Kazammy/Javascript-quiz-board/README.md

-# JAVASCRIPT QUIZ BOARD
+# JAVASCRIPT-QUIZ BOARD

-#### This application is about a Javascript-quiz-board, 23rd September 2018.
+#### This application is about a Javascript quiz-board, 23rd September 2018.

-## By Sheila Aluoch
+## {By, Sheila Aluoch}

 ## Description
 This website contain questions on Javascript and has a lot to help programmers revise more on JavaScript, i create websites to help pass important information and it also gives information to users or other developers.

-## Setup/Installation Requirements
+## Installation.
-* Github
+* Install the Javascript-quiz board by cloning this repository:https://aluoch-sheila.github.io/Javascript-quiz-board/
-* Browser
+* You need a smartphone, laptop, desktop or any gadget screen accessible to internet
-* Smartphone or Computer/ Laptop
+* Open from any linient browser.

 ## BDD